 Forex Fundamental Analysis

-Last week was a downbeat affair for the world’s major markets with only the Nikkei making gains over the previous week’s close.
+Last week was a negative affair for the world’s major markets with only the FTSE gaining ground.